tusen-ai/naive-ui/demo/documentation/components/layout/enUS/absolute.md

 # Absolute
 All layout components can use absolute positioning.
 It can be used when you want content scrolling inside a box.

-<n-alert title="Caveat" type="warning">If you want to sider and its nearby layout display in right manner, you should apply mode="absolute" on both of them.</n-alert>
+<n-alert title="Caveat" type="warning">If you have set mode=`'absolute'` on sider and want the sider and its adjacent layout display in right manner, you should apply mode=`'absolute'` on layout too.</n-alert>
 ```html
 <div style="width: 100%; height: 240px; position: relative">
   <n-layout mode="absolute">